koaning/hastyplot/README.md

 # hastyplot

 > This library is completely generated from a marimo notebook.
+>
-You can inspect the full implementation/docs/demo/test suite here:
+> You can inspect the full implementation/docs/demo/test suite be clicking the button below.

 [![Open in molab](https://marimo.io/molab-shield.svg)](https://molab.marimo.io/github/koaning/qplot/blob/main/qplot.py)